benoit1906/Gyroscope/README.md

 * Default password is terasic.

 ### In PuTTY
-* Final step, type 'cd /home/root' then 'ls' to check if 'Gyroscope' is present then './gyroscope'.
+* Final step, type 'ls' to check if 'Gyroscope' is present then './gyroscope'.

 ## YouTube video
 Finally, you can find the tutorial video here.